 Your diminished ability to communicate with family and friends or to enjoy your favorite music—or even just a moment of silence—is priceless.
 Let’s at least make sure 3M pays for some of what you have been through.
 Perhaps 3M’s owning up to financial accountability will make the next company think twice before trying to perpetrate this type of negligence and fraud.

 WHAT CAN I DO IF MY HEARING LOSS IS A RESULT OF DEFECTIVE 3M COMBAT EARPLUGS?

 If your hearing loss is the result of defective 3M Combat Earplugs, you can take legal action by filing a product liability lawsuit to recover your damages, including medical costs, lost income, and benefits—even pain and suffering.

-The law is on your side in this matter, and the outcome of the U.S. government’s lawsuit against 3M has set the stage for potential individual, personal injury lawsuits.
-But keep in mind that 3M is a massive, global, corporate giant, and you will not want to go up against them alone.
+The law is on your side in this matter, and the outcome of the U.S. government’s lawsuit against 3M has set the stage for potential individual personal injury lawsuits.
+But keep in mind that 3M is a global corporate giant, and you will not want to go up against them alone.

 As you consider the first steps you might take, think about hiring a lawyer as job number one.

 In what can be a stressful endeavor, finding a lawyer who is client focused and results driven will make this legal action so much easier on you.
 Best of all, you can count on our commitment.
 We work on contingency, meaning you pay us only when and if you get paid.